A super simple, super tasty baked lemon salmon recipe with brown butter, red onions, and lots of lemon and fresh dill. This is good stuff!

 Her newest one, Dining In, is also on my shelf, but so far, I still find myself reaching for her first one more.

-What kind of salmon is needed for this lemon salmon recipe?
+What kind of salmon is in this recipe?

 I chose to use 2 of the thawed out, cut Sockeye salmon fillets and merely cut the recipe in half.

-Sockeye is a wild salmon and is caught when the salmon are swimming upstream, whereas most Atlantic salmon are farmed.
+Sockeye is a wild salmon and is caught when the salmon are swimming upstream, whereas all Atlantic salmon are farmed.

 Red Salmon holds its shape well and has less fat and more protein than Atlantic salmon per serving.